How do you determine the value of the points and miles you currently have?

-By far, the most common question I’m asked about loyalty points is ‘How much are they worth?’ — followed by ‘How should I use them?’.
+By far, the most common question I’m asked about loyalty points is “How much are they worth?” — followed by “How should I use them?”.
 Points and miles are a form of currency, so they have value.
-However, unlike a traditional currency where you can use a £1 coin to pay for something worth £1, the points and miles value can vary hugely depending on how you choose to use them.
+However, unlike a traditional currency where you can use a £1 coin to pay for something worth £1, the value of the points and miles can vary hugely depending on how you choose to use them.

-TPG UK publishes a monthly valuation of popular mileage currencies.
+TPG U.K. publishes a monthly valuation of popular mileage currencies.
 There are dozens of decisions and considerations that go into determining each amount.
 In the simplest terms, they are the value you can realistically get when redeeming them.
-Of course we’d love for everyone to get the maximum value by redeeming for long-haul premium flights, however, we recognise both the practicality and difficulty of using them this way.
+Of course, we’d love for everyone to get the maximum value by redeeming for long-haul first-class flights on the world’s best airlines, however, we recognise both the practicality and difficulty of using them this way.

 So, we balance that value with a value for say, using Avios for Reward Flight Savers.
 You may disagree with our valuations, and that’s fine — we welcome additional opinions, as these help shape each valuation.

 But if you have a balance of any mileage currency (including those not listed in our monthly list), how can you determine their value?